noah-nuebling/mac-mouse-fix/Readme.md

   - If your translation is added to the project you'll get **10 MMF copies for free**, and of course, you'll be **credited as a contributor**.
 I heard you can also leave your **personal message** by changing some of the (secret rare thank you messages) on the About tab.
   - Maybe I'll add **more perks** in the future.
 Let me know if you have any **ideas** for that!
 - **Contribute money**
   - You can buy Mac Mouse Fix 3.
-That' how I sustain myself financialy, so it's very helpful.
+That' how I sustain myself financially, so it's very helpful.
 Thanks to anyone who bought the app already.
-  - You can give me a [tip](https://www.paypal.com/donate?token=2nPK2jVfH243_odImJXG4QdSzqyHnrmFuzo9qbMFkAoJr_Vybcdl8G2ZlBlHmXNzDquQ-SiujEoBALny&locale.x=en_US).
-This isn't really a lot of money, but it's always cute.
+  - You can give me a [tip on PayPal](https://www.paypal.com/donate?token=2nPK2jVfH243_odImJXG4QdSzqyHnrmFuzo9qbMFkAoJr_Vybcdl8G2ZlBlHmXNzDquQ-SiujEoBALny&locale.x=en_US).
+There's not a lot of money in this for me, but it's always cute.
-  -
+  - You can [Sponsor me on GitHub](https://github.com/sponsors/noah-nuebling).
+This is also super helpful to make my income more stable.

 **Thanks** for helping to make Mac Mouse Fix better! 🚀

 ## License

 Mac Mouse Fix 3 and above are licensed under the MMF License.
-It says you can do whatever you want with Mac Mouse Fix and its source code except release a blatant copy!
+It says you can do whatever you want with Mac Mouse Fix and its source code except release a blatant copy.

-More info in the [LICENSE](https://github.com/noah-nuebling/mac-mouse-fix/blob/master/LICENSE) file.
+More info in the [License](https://github.com/noah-nuebling/mac-mouse-fix/blob/master/LICENSE) file.

-## Acknowledgements

-Mac Mouse Fix wouldn't be the same without these [awesome contributions](Acknowledgements.md)

-## Background

-*"My name is Noah and I made Mac Mouse Fix.
-When I started this project I was completely new to software development, but with the power of Google, Stack Overflow, and Apple's Developer Documentation at my fingertips I managed to learn what is necessary to deliver a solid little app that I hope will be useful for you guys.
-Working on Mac Mouse Fix made me discover a passion for programming, and led me to enroll in a Computer Science Degree at college, which has been awesome so far.
-I probably won't have a lot of time to work on Mac Mouse Fix during the semester, but please feel free to make your own contributions to Mac Mouse Fix on GitHub!"*

-This is what I wrote on the Mac Mouse Fix website when I originally released it in the semester break of 2019.
-Since then I struggled a lot with my mental health.
-And after starting out with really good grades and a nice social life I unfortunately became too depressed and anxious to finish my degree.
-However, I still have a lot of passion and fun working on Mac Mouse Fix, and I hope to be able to sustain myself financially through the project and to slowly but deliberately turn it into the best mouse driver of all time and an app that any Mac user with a mouse can appreciate/benefit from.
-Thanks so much to everyone for their support, be it through financial support, by requesting and discussion bugs and features, or by sharing their excitement about the app! <3 :)